Trump says he sent a letter to Iran's supreme leader over country's advancing nuclear program

 Since Trump returned to the White House, his administration has consistently said that Iran must be prevented from acquiring nuclear weapons.
 A report last month, however, by the United Nations' nuclear watchdog said Iran has accelerated its production of near weapons-grade uranium.

 Trump's first term in office was marked by a particularly troubled period in relations with Tehran.
-In 2018, he unilaterally withdrew the United States from Iran's nuclear deal with world powers, leading to sanctions hobbling the economy, and ordered the killing of the country's top general.
+In 2018, he unilaterally withdrew the United States from Iran's nuclear deal with world powers, leading to sanctions hobbling Iran's economy.
+Iran retaliated with attacks at sea — including one that it likely carried out and that temporarily halved Saudi Arabia's oil production.

+Trump also ordered the attack that killed Iran's top general in a Baghdad drone strike in January 2020.

-Under the original 2015 nuclear deal, Iran was allowed to enrich uranium only up to 3.67% purity and maintain a stockpile of uranium of 300 kilograms.
+Under the original 2015 nuclear deal, Iran was allowed to enrich uranium only up to 3.67% purity and maintain a stockpile of uranium of 300 kilograms (661 pounds).
+The last report by the International Atomic Energy Agency on Iran's program put its stockpile at 8,294.4 kilograms (18,286 pounds) as it enriches a fraction of it to 60% purity.

 Iran's accelerated production of near weapons-grade uranium puts more pressure on Trump as he's repeatedly said he's open to negotiations with the Islamic Republic while also increasingly targeting Iran's oil sales with sanctions as part of his reimposed "maximum pressure" policy.

-However, more recently he tempered that, saying that negotiations with America "are not intelligent, wise or honorable" after Trump floated nuclear talks with Tehran.
+However, more recently the supreme leader tempered that, saying that negotiations with America "are not intelligent, wise or honorable," after Trump floated nuclear talks with Tehran.
+Pezeshkian has followed suit, pledging to abide by Khamenei's orders.

+But it remains unclear how Iran will handle further pressure.
+The Islamic Republic's currency, the rial, has dramatically fallen in value.
+Unemployment and underemployment remain rampant.
+Meanwhile, women have continued their defiance of laws on the mandatory headscarf, or hijab, and continue to go without the head-covering, two years after the death of a detained young woman, Mahsa Amini, sparked nationwide protests.

+Israel and Iran also have traded direct attacks during the Israel-Hamas war, while partners in Tehran's self-described “Axis of Resistance” are reeling after the assassinations of their leaders by Israel.
+In Israel itself, officials have suggested striking Iran's nuclear program now, something Trump has threatened while still insisting he'd prefer reaching a diplomatic deal with Tehran.

 Weissert reported from Washington.
 Associated Press writer Amir Vahdat in Tehran, Iran, contributed to this report.